ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 A secondary withdrawal private key, `withdrawal_privkey`, must also be securely generated along with the resultant `withdrawal_pubkey`.
 This `withdrawal_privkey` does not have to be available for signing during the normal lifetime of a validator and can live in "cold storage".

-The validator constructs their `withdrawal_credentials` through the following:
+The validator constructs their `withdrawal_credentials` via the following:
 * Set `withdrawal_credentials[:1] == BLS_WITHDRAWAL_PREFIX_BYTE`.
 * Set `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]`.